ansys/pyfluent/doc/source/getting_started/faqs.rst

    For example, for Ansys 2022 R2, you would likely set the ``AWP_ROOT222`` environment variable to point to ``C:\Program Files\ANSYS Inc\v222``.

-   While you must explicitly set this environment vairable on Linux, it should be automatically set on Windows.
+   While you must explicitly set this environment variable on Linux, it should be automatically set on Windows.

 #.
 In a command window, use this code to set up and activate a local Python